Practice Hub

 Medium

 Saville Assessment publishes several Swift tests.
 The most common for hiring is Swift Analysis Aptitude (SAA), which this practice simulates.
-It runs 72 questions in 18 minutes across three integrated sections: verbal comprehension, numerical reasoning, and diagrammatic (abstract) reasoning.
-Items from all three families are interleaved, making this a stamina test as much as a reasoning test.
+It runs 24 questions in 18 minutes across three sub-tests: verbal comprehension (8 items, 6 minutes), numerical reasoning (8 items, 6 minutes), and diagrammatic / abstract reasoning (8 items, 6 minutes).
+Items are not interleaved within a sub-test, so each 6-minute window lets you focus on one family at a time.

 At the end, you receive a per-section score, an overall aptitude index, a percentile against a UK professional norm group, and detailed walkthroughs.
 HMRC uses Saville Swift for tax professional hiring.
 Mazars and Grant Thornton use it for graduate audit and advisory programs.
 The typical cutoff is the 70th percentile for graduate roles.

-Matches Swift Analysis Aptitude exactly.
-Strict clock, no pauses.
+Matches Swift Analysis Aptitude exactly: 8 items per sub-test, 6 minutes per sub-test, strict clock, no pauses.

 Section plus overall scoring